limjiahau/income-expense-tracker/README.md

 - I used the free NoSQL Database from deta (https://deta.sh).
 - To visualize the monthly spending, I am using a Sankey Chart from Plotly.
 - Uploaded onto Streamlit cloud.
-- Utilised Streamlit "Secrets management" to secure sensitive data.
+- Utilised Streamlit "Secrets management" to secure sensitive finance data.

 ## Demo Website